juicedata/juicefs-csi-driver/docs/en/administration/troubleshooting.md

 $ kubectl jfs pvc
 ```

-For problematic application pods, PVCs, and PVs, you can use the following commands for preliminary diagnosis, and the JuiceFS plugin will suggest the next steps for troubleshooting:
+For problematic application Pods, PVCs, and PVs, you can use the following commands for preliminary diagnosis, and the JuiceFS plugin will suggest the next steps for troubleshooting:

 ```shell
 # troubleshooting application Pod